ianwu0915/Automated_JobSearch_And_ResumeMatcher/README.md

 🚧 Work in Progress 🚧

 ### To implement:
-- Don't use uuid to store data
+- Don't use uuid to store data?
+- Implement scheduling pre-fetch jobs to solve search job bottle-necks
+- Postgres add volume to persist data
+- Implement Middleware for CORS
 - Implement FAISS for matching and compare with current method
 - Check Redis Implementation
 - Migrate to AWS (Lambda? and RDS and API GateWay)
+- UI design

 # AI-Powered Job Search and Resume Matcher